Driconaari/CareerGuideAIOfficial/README.md

 Running the Application
 To start the server, run:

-bash
-Copy code
-npm run dev
-Visit http://localhost:3000 in your browser to see the application in action.

 Contact
 For further questions, issues, or support, feel free to reach out to asgervb@gmail.com.